mortcanty/eesarseq_dev/README.md

 Open the Change Detection Notebook

     interface.ipynb

-or Forest Mapping Notebook

-	forest_cover.ipynb

 and run the first cell for authentication.
-This only has to be done once.
+This only has to be done once in a while.

 Stop the container with